enilsson18/IncompressibleFluidSimulation/README.md

 * "unfreeze velocity" - Resumes normal velocity processing.

 Set Values for simulation by entering a number in place of #:
+* "set res #" - Sets the resolution for the simulation.
 * "set dt #.#" - Sets the timestep of the simulation.
 * "set visc #.#" - Sets the viscosity of the fluid.
 * "set diff #.#" - Sets the diffusion of the fluid.